darksidewalker/DarkMatic/README.md

 # Installer Script

-This README contains the steps I do to install and configure my Manjaro Arch Linux installation to turn it in a Gaming-Linux and added Docker capabilities.
+This README contains the steps I do to install and configure my Manjaro Arch Linux installation to turn it in a Gaming-Linux and added Docker and workspace capabilities.

 ---
 ## Create Manjaro ISO or Use Image